zoso10/6px-api-docs/README.md

 >
 > If the URL contains authentication with special characters, make sure that they are [properly escaped](http://en.wikipedia.org/wiki/Percent-encoding).
 We try to write from the root of your server, so use an absolute path for your URL to ensure that we can write to your server successfully.

+> **Masked Connection Strings**
+>
+> If you're using a client side implementation or simply prefer to not expose your connection string, you can use a masked connection string.
+Every user document contains a `connection_string` object.
+This allows you to map a simple string (e.g. `prod`) to your connection string (e.g. `s3://key:secret@bucket/path`).
+Your masked connection strings can be specified in the dashboard.

 ## OUTPUT JSON

 ### SAMPLE